Updated on August 17, 2024 by Julie McCool

 Green Spring Gardens, Alexandria

 Green Spring Gardens packs a lot into its 31 acres—demonstration gardens, horticulture center and library, ponds, paths, and a Historic House built in 1780.
-The children's garden and paved paths are perfect for the little ones.
+The children's garden and paved paths are perfect for little ones.
 Free.
 Best for young nature lovers.

 Lake Accotink Park, Springfield